A man sits on a bed, head in hands, looking distressed.

 Most long-term disability policies have pre-existing condition clauses outlined in policies.
 Often, when an individual applies for long-term disability benefits, the insurance company takes a loose approach to make pre-existing condition determinations, thus leaving claims wrongfully denied.
 Because insurance companies review claims with a fine-tooth comb, it’s crucial to ensure that you have all supporting documentation that proves your depression is not pre-existing.

-What to Do If your LT Disability Benefits Have Been Denied
+What to Do If Your LT Disability Benefits Have Been Denied

 Insurance companies will review the following criteria when deciding if your depression is a pre-existing condition: